keeganwhite/inethi-music-share/README.md

 # Usage

 ## Build instructions:
-- Setup Wordpress and MongoDB docker containers. (soon to be added to this repository)
+- Setup Wordpress and MongoDB docker containers. (my mounted files cannot be added to this repo as it contains public and private keys as well as password information)
-- Wordpress must use the WooCommerce e-commerce plugin (explanation to be added)
+- Wordpress must use the WooCommerce e-commerce plugin as well as... (to be added)
-- More to come

 ## Customisation instructions:
 - If you wish to alter the python code and use imports that aren't already used update the requirements.txt file and the prestart.sh text will make sure these are imported before your API starts up